Why are Final Salary Pension Transfer Values So High?

 - Scheme investment costs & returns

-According to XPS Pensions Group, the average Defined Benefit Pension worth £10,000 a year has seen its transfer value increase from £210,000 to £258,000 since mid-2016.
+According to XPS Pensions Group, the average Defined Benefit Pension worth £10,000 a year has seen its transfer value increase from £210,000 to £260,800 since mid-2016.
 It puts the rise down to falling interest rates.
 The global impacts of Covid-19 are expected to see this trend continue.

 The reason that interest rates are cited as being responsible for the rise in transfer values is that they have impacted Gilt Yield, in turn, increasing investment costs and reducing returns for most Defined Benefit Schemes.